dcroote/dcroote.github.io/_posts/2023-12-10-childrens-book.md

 I hope she can one day appreciate it as a story that is uniquely hers.

-You can flip through the book by clicking your mouse or swiping with your finger:
+You can flip through the book (best viewed in landscape on mobile) by clicking your mouse or swiping with your finger:

 <div id="book" style="margin: 10px 0 40px 0">
 <div class="page" data-density="hard"><img src="/images/childrens_book/0.png"></div>